wdbm/media_editing/README.md

 ffmpeg -i in.mkv -c copy -an out.mkv
 ```

+---

+# ImageMagick

-# strip/remove an image of all profiles and comments using ImageMagick
+## strip/remove an image of all profiles and comments using ImageMagick

 ```Bash
 convert -strip image_1.png image_2.png
 ```

-# create an image of specified width, height and color using ImageMagick
+## create an image of specified width, height and color using ImageMagick

 Width is specified before height.